Serendeep/bulkmailer/README.md

 # bulkmailer
 A python code to send customised bulk mail from Excel sheets.

-initial setup
+For initial setup

-pip install openpyxl
+pip install requirements.txt